swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 ### Data Retention

-The CardSavr platform requires the SwitchSafe key when acting upon objects within the platform.
-The integrator must retain the SwitchSafe key until all objects that utilize that key are deleted or that key is rotated and retired by the integrator.
+The CardSavr platform requires the safe key when acting upon objects within the platform.
+The integrator must retain the safe key until all objects that utilize that key are deleted or that key is rotated and retired by the integrator.